drewthomas/fooscore/README.md

 ## 3. Mince the data into the format Stan likes.

-`extract-from-dump.py` reads `dump.txt` and turns it into `data-from-dump.R`, a score data file Stan can use.
+`extract-from-dump.py` reads `dump.txt` and turns it into `data-from-dump.R`, a score data file in an R-like format the Stan-compiled sampler can use.

 ## 4. Fit the model.

 Finally the actual `fooscore` sampler runs, reading the results of games from `data-from-dump.R` and recording Bayesian posterior distributions for the players' ratings in `fooscore-out.csv`.
+This typically needs a minute or so.

 ## 5. Present the results.